N/A

 Which One Should You Choose?

-Starting with a MiM gives you a solid starting point for jumping into the business world.
-Then, picking up an MBA down the line can speed up your move into big leadership positions or even help you change your career path completely.
+Starting with a MiM is a great way to step into the business world.
+Later, pursuing an MBA can help you move into senior leadership roles or even switch your career path entirely.

-If you're under 24, just out of college, or have worked for less than two years, a Master in Management (MiM) is probably your best choice, But if you've been working for three years or more, and you're between 24 and 30 (or even older), then an MBA is likely the better option for you.
-It's perfect if you want to move up quickly into higher leadership positions or if you're thinking about changing your career path entirely.
+If you’re under 24, just out of college, or have less than two years of work experience, a Master in Management (MiM) is likely the best choice.
+However, if you’re between 24 and 30 and have over three years of experience, an MBA might be better suited for advancing into leadership roles or making a career shift.

 Statistics reveal: